 Are Calisthenics ‘Street Workouts’?

 Most people refer to them as ‘street workouts’.
-This due to the fact that they can be done anywhere, at any time, by anybody.
+This is due to the fact that they can be done anywhere, at any time, by anybody.
 When you are into calisthenics, the world is your gym.
-Calisthenics utilise gravity together with your bodyweight as leverages to improve your fitness level (10).
+Calisthenics utilizes gravity together with your bodyweight as leverages to improve your fitness level (10).
 Calisthenics are certainly not a new thing as we know that the Greeks were using them back in the day.
-In fact the word calisthenics comes from two greek words, Kallos and Sthenos.
+In fact, the word calisthenics comes from two greek words, Kallos and Sthenos.
 Kallos means beauty and sthenos means strength.
 Examples of calisthenics are: pushups, crunches, jump rope, chin-ups, pullups, lunges, squats, bear crawls, mountain climbers and sit-ups (8).

 People are using calisthenics for different purposes.
 From the fact that they are part of strength training exercises, people mostly use them to build strength and gain muscle.
 Apart from that, calisthenics have a wide range of advantages that make them a good exercise for people with variable needs and wants.
 Calisthenics are mostly compared to weight lifting as there is a never ending debate on which of the two is better.
 The debate exists due to the fact that both belong to strength training, hence people from both camps will always argue which of the two is better when it comes to building strength.

 The benefits of doing calisthenics everyday are many.
 This is definitely something you want to hear if you are pro-calisthenics.
 Calisthenics have health benefits, physical benefits as well as economical benefits.
 Just like every other workout plan, they also have their share of disadvantages which we shall look at later on in the article.
 Here are the advantages of doing calisthenics.